 The global challenges of doing business recently require accountants and managers who are more aware of the international financial complexities involved and who have knowledge and understanding relevant to solving problems arising the ever increasing pace international business, finance, and investment.
 This course will give the students the opportunity to learn about the international accounting from a perspective similar to what they will experience in the business world

 0301327 Taxation and Zakat Prerequisite: 0301120 - Financial Accounting

 This course aims to develop knowledge and skills relating to the tax and zakat systems as applicable to individuals and companies.
 The primary purpose of this course is to develop knowledge, understanding and practical relevance of the UAE based taxation system.
-Also, the course provides an introduction the UK based tax system from a personal income tax and corporate tax perspective.
+Also, the course provides an introduction to the UK based tax system from a personal income tax and corporate tax perspective.

 0301329 Internship in Accounting Prerequisite: Minimum 75 Credit Hours and Department Approval